madprops/blog/docs/beeref/beeref.md

 As things add up I can also use this as a memory tool, images of niche websites, books, whatever I think I should dig deeper into from time to time, without this I might forget a lot of those, this acts as visual bookmarks.

 The `.bee` file can be easily shared, and maybe there's some ways to enable real time collaboration with multiple people.

+Over time the canvas might get huge, which can be a nice historical monument to your interests over the years.